pybricks/pybricksdev/README.rst

 Pybricks tools
 -----------------

-Intro
+This is a package with tools for Pybricks developers.
+For regular users we recommend the `Pybricks Code`_ web IDE.

+These developer tools can be used to install Pybricks firmware on a hub, and run Pybricks MicroPython programs on them.

 Installation
 -----------------

 Requirements:

 - pyenv: Used to locally install another version of Python without touching your system Python.
 - poetry: Used to download and install all Python dependencies with the right versions.
+- For now, this package has only been tested on Ubuntu 18.04 and Ubuntu 20.04.
+  However, we have mostly selected cross-platform dependencies.

 Installation steps: